Skip to main content

 Accessibility practices I include by default:

-These improvements make the site easier for everyone to use – not just visitors with disabilities – and support a more inclusive brand experience.
+These improvements make the site easier for everyone to use, not just users with assistive technologies.

 Designing the Admin Experience for Real Teams

-A website is only as good as the team’s ability to keep it updated.
-Many clinics and small businesses end up with “frozen” sites because staff are afraid to touch anything in the backend.
+A website is only as useful as the team’s ability to keep it up to date.
+Many organizations end up with “frozen” websites because the backend is fragile or intimidating.

-I treat the WordPress admin like a product in its own right, with the same level of care as the front-end design.
+I treat the WordPress admin like a product in its own right.

 How I design the admin experience: